 The debut album 'so much for all in a day's work' was released in 2022, a combination of semi-acoustic songs, stories and instrumentals.

-Now based in Berlin, 'Industrial State of Mind', a spoken-word/sound collaboration with Canadian sound maker existent/nonexistent is out now on Drama Recorder.
+In 2023, now based in Berlin, Tom created 'Industrial State of Mind', a spoken-word/sound collaboration with Canadian sound maker existent/nonexistent — released on Spanish label Drama Recorder.

-Tom is currently working on a new collaboration with sound maker (and owner of Drama Recorder) Augurio Drama.
+Returning to the UK after eight years away, Tom completed another collaboration — this time with sound maker (and owner of Drama Recorder) Augurio Drama.

 This latest project sees Tom going further into exploring Industrial/Noise and taking inspiration from bands like Coil, Throbbing Gristle and Whitehouse.
 Not an acoustic guitar in sight on this one.